MatAtBread/nodent/README.md

 24-Apr-18 v3.2.2

-- Fix the lifetime of let and const loop variable declarations (the previous implementation correctly limited the scope, but not the lifetime of the loop declarations, meaning the would be re-used if referenced in a callback)
+- Fix the lifetime of let and const loop variable declarations (the previous implementation correctly limited the scope, but not the lifetime of the loop declarations, meaning they would be re-used if referenced in a callback)
 - Move compiler-only tests into a different sub-directory since they are now duplicates of the tests in nodent-compiler.

 18-Apr-18 v3.2.0